 Sadiq Khan freezes Transport for London fares for a year

-This will be paid for by allocating £123 million of Greater London Authority funding, the mayor said.
+Policy will be paid for with £123 million of Greater London Authority funding, the mayor confirmed

 Transport for London (TfL) fares will be frozen until March next year, Sadiq Khan has announced.